 The reason for the interfund receivable in the General Fund is payroll and other expenses are paid in the General Fund for the 1995 Sales Tax Fund and Utility Fund.
 All amounts are expected to be repaid in full within one year from the date of the financial statements.

 Property taxes are collected in the General Fund and transferred to the Fire Protection Fund.

-Notes to Financial Statements (Continued) For the Year Ended June 30, 2022
+Notes to the Financial Statements As of and for the Year Ended June 30, 2023

 7. Capital Assets